bigbluebutton/bbb-install/README.md

   * ensure that your server meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements), and
   * configure a fully qualified domain name (FQDN), such as `bbb.example.com`, that resolves to the external IP address of your server.

 To set up a FQDN, you need to purchase a domain name from a domain name system (DNS) provider, such as [GoDaddy](https://godaddy.com) or [Network Solutions](https://networksolutions.com).
-Once purchased, you'll need to use steps provided by the DNS provider to create an `A Record` that resolves to the public IP address of your server.
+Once purchased, you'll need to use steps provided by the DNS provider to create an `A Record` for your FQDN that resolves to the public IP address of your server.
 (Check the DNS provider's documentation for details on how to set up the `A Record`.)

 With a FQDN domain name place, you can then pass a few additional parameters to `bbb-install.sh` to have it:

-  * request and install a 4096 bit TLS/SSL certificate from Let's Encrypt (we love Let's Encrypt) (recommended),
+  * request and install a 4096 bit TLS/SSL certificate from Let's Encrypt (we love Let's Encrypt),
   * install a firewall to restrict access only to neede ports (recommened),
   * install and configure [Greenlight](http://docs.bigbluebutton.org/greenlight/gl-overview.html) to provide a simple front-end for users to enable them to set up rooms, hold online sessions, and manage recordings (optional).